agronholm/pythonfutures/docs/index.rst

 .. method:: Future.set_running_or_notify_cancel()

-   Should be called by :class:`Executor` implementations before executing the work associated with the :class:`Future`.
+   This method should only be called by :class:`Executor` implementations before executing the work associated with the :class:`Future` and by unit tests.

    If the method returns `False` then the :class:`Future` was cancelled i.e.
    :meth:`Future.cancel` was called and returned `True`.
 Any threads waiting